dlindsay87/noizy/README.md

 - GLEW 2.2.0
 - GLM 0.9.9.8

+**The Latest**
+Implemented an octave modifier which is pretty cool.
+Don't have the patience to clean up so it's quite spaghetti right now.
+Gonna refactor the knob classes.

 **Known Issues**
 Destructors of class vector members seem to be called before class can call clean up in its destructor.
 Gotta investigate to prevent memory loss or something